 - Talking to reporters The same principles of pitching a reporter apply when the meeting is in person-do your research beforehand, offer to help, and follow up afterward.
 If you are scheduling a reporter meeting, be prepared to make it short (20 to 30 minutes) and try to find a meeting spot that is not your office or home, or the reporter's office.
 Coffee shops and lunch spots are good options.
-Bring materials to give to the reporter, such as fact sheets and business cards of relevant sources. - Ed board meetings Periodic meetings with newspaper editorial boards are an important way to present your case to some of your region's most important voices and build relationships with those with regular opinion columns.
+Bring materials to give to the reporter, such as fact sheets and business cards of relevant sources. - Talking to reporters on background Similar to holding a reporter meeting, you can host a conversation with a reporter on background, either on the phone or in person.
+"On background" means the conversation is purely for informational purposes and should not be referenced in published pieces.
+Conversations that allow for quote attribution are known as "on the record."
+You should feel comfortable to speak candidly about your campaign or topic during these conversations, but you should still conduct yourself professionally in these situations, because your reputation and your organization's brand is still on the line.
+The purpose is to help a reporter get to know you, your campaign, and your message, without the added pressure of being on the record.
+To request a conversation on background, simply email or call and make sure to verify that the conversation is "on background only." - Ed board meetings Periodic meetings with newspaper editorial boards are an important way to present your case to some of your region's most important voices and build relationships with those with regular opinion columns.
 It's important to come prepared with ideas to pitch and tough arguments to defend your position, but annual meetings can pay off in the form of friendly editorials.
 Bring relevant materials, top line talking points for your presentation, and an idea of which writers typically cover your issues.